Explanation-Guided Fair Federated Learning for Transparent 6G RAN Slicing: RAN Architecture and Datasets

-A shown in Fig. 1, we consider a radio access network (RAN), which is composed of a set of $K$ the base station (BSs), wherein a set of $N$ parallel slices are deployed, driven by the concept of slicing-enabled mobile networks \cite{WirelessNS}.
-The deployment of these parallel slices within the RAN enables efficient resource allocation, differentiation of services, and flexibility to meet diverse user and application needs.
+Moreover, this solution's design closely adheres to the O-RAN framework \cite{ORAN}, a global initiative aimed at achieving increased openness in next-generation virtualized radio access networks (vRANs).
+Because, the corresponding dataset employed in our study is derived from an O-RAN simulator, with simulations conducted within the framework detailed in the referenced paper \cite{traffic}.
+To validate their proposed framework under realistic conditions, the authors considered the city of Milan, Italy, as their study scenario.
+They collect city-wide RAN deployment information, incorporating data from over 50 BSs from publicly available sources, and simulate realistic human mobility patterns based on prior work \cite{millan}.
+So, that O-RAN simulations involve the generation of diverse slice traffic profiles using heterogeneous Poisson distributions with time-varying intensities.
+Specifically, the profiles aim to accurately capture the unique behavior of each network slice, with a primary focus on analyzing dropped traffic that did not meet latency requirements due to incorrect Physical Resource Block (PRB) allocation decisions.
 Here, each BS runs a local control closed-loop (CL) which collects monitoring data and performs traffic drop prediction.
 The local control CL system proactively manages network resources by gathering real-time data on network conditions and using predictive algorithms to estimate the likelihood of traffic drops or disruptions.
 Specifically, the collected data serves to build local datasets for slice $n \,(n=1,\ldots,N)$, i.e., $\mathcal{D}_{k,n}=\{\mathbf{x}_{k,n}^{(i)},y_{k,n}^{(i)}\}_{i=1}^{D_{k,n}}$, where $\mathbf{x}_{k,n}^{(i)}$ stands for the input features vector while $y_{k,n}^{(i)}$ represents the corresponding output.
-In this respect, Table II summarizes the features and the output of the local datasets.
+In this respect, Table \ref{feature} summarizes the features and the output of the local datasets, where each metric is averaged over a measurement period of $1$ second.
 These accumulated datasets are non-IID due to the different traffic profiles induced by the heterogeneous users' distribution and channel conditions.
 Moreover, since the collected datasets are generally non-exhaustive to train accurate anomaly detection classifiers, the local CLs take part in a federated learning task wherein an E2E slice-level federation layer plays the role of a model aggregator.
 In more specifics, each slice within the BS represents a diverse use case of vertical applications and is characterized by input features such as PRBs, channel quality, and latency.
 By leveraging these input features, the FL optimization process can train a predictive model guided by XAI that learns to predict the occurrence of traffic drops for each slice within the BS.
 This enables proactive measures to be taken to mitigate potential disruptions and optimize the performance of the communication system.